ogobrecht/ogobrecht.github.io.sources/content/posts/templates/examples.md

 > “english”

 Angle quotes are rarely used in standard German, but if you must, make sure they point inwards: »hallo« – unlike in French, where they point outwards: «bonjour».

+## Reveal.js

+If you want to print a PDF version of the slides you need to append `?print-pdf` to the URL in the browser.